 Flea Repellent Dog Treat Recipe

 Fleas don’t like garlic.
 Perhaps it’s the aftertaste that repels them.
 I mean, nobody likes kissing somebody after chowing down on Caesar Salad… am I right?
-A tablespoon of garlic powder go a long way in this Flea Repellent Dog Treat Recipe.
+A tablespoon of garlic powder goes a long way in this Flea Repellent Dog Treat Recipe.
 Garlic has many health benefits for people and dogs, plus it comes with the added bonus of helping to keep fleas away.
 But this treat isn’t just a flea deterrent – it’s full of yummy and healthy ingredients that make it a wonderful treat anytime.

 Garlic For Fleas?
 Heck Yeah!

 Okay, we know.
 “Don’t give garlic to your dogs,” you’ve probably heard.
 Here is the thing.
 Studies showing it to be toxic involved LARGE (we’re talking really large) doses.
-It’s the thiosulphate in garlic that can damage their liver, but it has to be at mega dosage to do so.
+It’s the thiosulphate in garlic that can damage their liver, but it has to be at a mega dosage to do so.

 Garlic is actually a great way to combat fleas.
 Fleas do NOT like the smell of garlic and if you feed it to your pets, it’s like you’re creating a walking, furry flea repellant.
 It’s best if it’s fresh, and again, remember, we’re not giving high doses of garlic.
 We’re giving enough to give some benefit to your doggo and to repel those fleas at the same time.